Quantumhash-Corporation/QVox/README.md

 **"WebSocket connection failed"**
 - Check if API key is valid
 - Verify network allows WebSocket connections
-- For local dev, ensure QVox server is running on port 8000

 **"Invalid or missing API key"**
 - API key not provided in query param